-Stanley Chiang’s book matters not because it promises to “hack” interviews with a trick, but because it turns preparation into a very practical route: core concepts, recurring components, a 7-step method, and a large set of practice problems.
-This chapter shows why the material feels more hands-on and more systematically organized.
+Stanley Chiang’s book matters not because it promises to “hack” interviews with a trick, but because it turns preparation into a practical route: core concepts, recurring components, a seven-step answer rhythm, and a broad set of practice problems.
+This chapter shows why the material feels more hands-on and more intentionally organized.

 In real engineering work, it is useful because it reinforces disciplined movement through a problem under time pressure: define system boundaries first, then shape the data model and rough estimates, then choose the architecture, and only after that go deeper into bottlenecks and trade-offs.

-For interview prep, the value of this chapter is that it turns theory into repeatable training: the 7 steps provide a stable answer rhythm, while the 16 practical cases let you test where your structure breaks, where the fundamentals are weak, and which deep dives still do not hold up under pressure.
+For interview prep, the value of this chapter is that it turns theory into repeatable training: the seven steps create a stable answer rhythm, while the sixteen practical cases expose where your structure breaks, where the fundamentals are weak, and which details still do not hold up under pressure.

 Practical value of this chapter

-Builds discipline for running a complete case under tight timing and context switches.
+Provides a repeatable cadence for running a full case under tight timing and context switches.

-Turns theory into repeatable mock sessions with measurable quality improvements.
+Turns theory into repeatable mock sessions with visible progress in answer quality.

 Source